 Eastern International College participates in the United States Department of Education student aid program and is required to comply with the Higher Education Amendments of 2005.
-The legislation requires the College to offer a refund policy that provides the most beneficial refund to students.
-A refund is the difference between the amount the student paid to the school (including financial aid) and the amount the College can retain as prescribed by the appropriate refund policy.
+This legislation requires the college to offer a refund policy that provides the most beneficial refund to students.
+A refund is the difference between the amount the student paid to the school (including financial aid) and the amount the college can retain as prescribed by the appropriate refund policy.
 Refund calculations are made in accordance with the following policies:

-- If the College permanently closes and no longer offers instruction after a student enrolled, the student shall be entitled to a pro-rata refund of tuition.
+- If the college permanently closes and no longer offers instruction after a student has enrolled, the student shall be entitled to a pro-rata refund of tuition.